section-engineering-education/engineering-education/content/articles/building-a-multiclass-image-classification-model-using-mobilenet-v2-and-tensorflow/index.md

 - Know how to build a simple [image classification model](/engineering-education/image-classifier-keras/)
 - Train the deep neural network in [Google Colab](https://research.google.com/colaboratory/)

-### Getting started with MobileNetV2
+### MobilenetV1 vs MobileNetV2
+[MobileNet](https://medium.com/analytics-vidhya/image-classification-with-mobilenet-cc6fbb2cd470) uses a convolutional neural network (CNN) architecture model for image classification and computer vision.
+It was open-sourced by Google.
+It has two stable versions (MobilenetV1 vs MobileNetV2).

+MobileNet architecture is special because it uses very less computation power to run.
+This makes it a perfect fit for mobile devices, embedded systems, and computers without GPU.

+[MobilenetV1](https://ai.googleblog.com/2017/06/mobilenets-open-source-models-for.html) is the first version of the Mobilenet models.
+It has more complex convolution layers and parameters as compared to MobilenetV2.

-MobilenetV2 is the second version of the Mobilenet models.
-MobilenetV2 is a pre-trained TensorFlow model for image classification.
+[MobilenetV2](https://ai.googleblog.com/2018/04/mobilenetv2-next-generation-of-on.html) is the second version of the Mobilenet models.
+When compared to MobilenetV1, it significantly reduces the number of parameters in the deep neural network.
+This results in more lightweight deep neural networks.
+Being lightweight, it is best suited for embedded systems and mobile devices.

+MobilenetV2 is mostly a refinement of MobilenetV1.
+This makes it even more efficient and powerful.
+The MobileNetV2 models are much faster in comparison to MobileNetV1 due to the reduced model size and complexity.

-Pre-trained models for image classification are deep neural networks that are trained using a large images dataset.
-We then use the pre-trained models to solve specific image classification tasks.
+MobilenetV2 is a pre-trained model for image classification and computer vision.
+Pre-trained models are deep neural networks that are trained using a large images dataset.
+We then apply the pre-trained models to solve specific image classification tasks.
 We just need to make small adjustments to the pre-trained model and fine-tune it to perform our task.

 Using the pre-trained model, developers don't need to build the whole neural network from scratch.
 It saves time since we can use the pre-trained model as a starting point.

-Some of the common pre-trained models for image classification are [Inceptionv3](https://keras.io/api/applications/inceptionv3/), [ResNet50](https://keras.io/api/applications/resnet/), [VGG-16](https://github.com/1297rohit/VGG16-In-Keras), [EfficientNet](https://keras.io/api/applications/efficientnet/), [AlexNet](https://towardsdatascience.com/alexnet-the-architecture-that-challenged-cnns-e406d5297951), [LeNet](https://towardsdatascience.com/understanding-and-implementing-lenet-5-cnn-architecture-deep-learning-a2d531ebc342) and [MobileNet](https://keras.io/api/applications/mobilenet/).
-In this tutorial, we will focus on the second version of Mobilenet.
+Some of the common pre-trained models for image classification and computer vision are [Inceptionv3](https://keras.io/api/applications/inceptionv3/), [ResNet50](https://keras.io/api/applications/resnet/), [VGG-16](https://github.com/1297rohit/VGG16-In-Keras), [EfficientNet](https://keras.io/api/applications/efficientnet/), [AlexNet](https://towardsdatascience.com/alexnet-the-architecture-that-challenged-cnns-e406d5297951), [LeNet](https://towardsdatascience.com/understanding-and-implementing-lenet-5-cnn-architecture-deep-learning-a2d531ebc342) and [MobileNet](https://keras.io/api/applications/mobilenet/).
+In this tutorial, we will focus on the second version of Mobilenet discussed above.

-MobileNetV2 is a pre-trained convolutional neural network architecture-based model.
-It can perform computer vision and image classification.

-MobileNetV2 follows an architecture that combines many convolutions to build a lightweight neural network.
-Being lightweight, it is best suited for embedded systems and mobile devices.

 The image shows the architecture and the number of layers of a pre-trained MobileNetV2 model.